Orbital equivalence classes of finite coverings of geodesic flows: Counting the number of orbits of the action of the modular group on the set of finite index subgroups

 We end this Section with a proposition showing that the image in Aff$(\mathfrak{G}_n)$ of $\operatorname{Mod}(\Sigma)$ is isomorphic to Sp$(2g, \mathbb{Z}/n\mathbb{Z})$.

 \begin{proposition} The Torelli group acts trivially on $\mathfrak{G}_n$. \end{proposition}

-\begin{proof} By definition, an element of the Torelli group is an element of $\operatorname{Mod}(\Sigma)$ which acts trivially in homology.
+\begin{proof} By definition, an element of the Torelli group is an element of $\operatorname{Mod}^{\pm}(\Sigma)$ which acts trivially in homology.
 In particular it is orientation preserving.
-It follows that its linear part as defined in Remark \ref{rk:tautau} is the identity.
+It also follows that its linear part is the identity.
 But it could still act on $\mathfrak{G}_n$ as a translation.
 However, by a Theorem of Johnson (\cite{johnson}) combined with a Theorem of Powell in the case $g=2$ (\cite{powell}), the Torelli group is generated by:

 -- Dehn twists along separating non-homotopically trivial simple closed curves in the case $g=2$,

 -- compositions $T_1T_2^{-1}$ where $T_1$ and $T_2$ are left Dehn twists along simple closed curves that are boundary of a compact surface of genus $1$ embedded in $\Sigma$ (in the case $g\geq3$).